-The student will defend their thesis work in an oral presentation open to the public on campus; videoconferencing may also be used.
+The student will defend their thesis work in an oral presentation open to the public on campus.
+Videoconferencing may only be used if a committee member or the External Examiner cannot attend in person.

 Before the defense can be scheduled, the supervisor must provide the Administrative Assistant with the Thesis Ready for Review by Examiner form, for sign-off by the Graduate Coordinator.